scipy-conference/scipy_proceedings/papers/kumaran_baskaran/00_bibderwalt.rst

 .. figure:: figure2.png

-   Comparison of arsenate reductase data from user to other arsenate reductase entries in the BMRB  :label:`hsqc1`
+   Comparison of :math:`^{1}H-^{15}N` HSQC spectra of arsenate reductase data from user with arsenate reductase entries in the BMRB  :label:`hsqc1`

 .. figure:: figure3.png

-   Peaks are connected based on sequence number.  :label:`hsqc2`
+   The cross peaks in the :math:`^{1}H-^{15}N` HSQC spectra  are connected based on matching sequence order.  :label:`hsqc2`

-The visualization library supports chemical shift histograms (Figure :ref:`hist`) from selected atom types from proteins or nucleic acids, which are easily generated from a single command.
+BMRB is well known for its chemical shift statistics, which is widely used by NMR spectroscopists and NMR software developers in various different ways.
+The chemical shift histogram of a given atom type help us to understand how strongly it depends on the secondary structure elements like alpha helix and beta sheets.
+These histograms can be easily generated using a simple code using PyBMRB library

 .. code-block:: python